Ann Hoyt/Jim Easton JOAD Grant

 The Ann Hoyt/Jim Easton JOAD Grant is made possible by archery legend, Ann Hoyt and current supporter of youth archery, Jim Easton.
-Through contributions from the Ann Hoyt Legacy Fund, the Easton Sports Development Foundation, and the Archery Trade Association, JOAD clubs can request funds for items such as target butts, stands, archery equipment, general supplies, and coaching certifications.
+Through contributions from Ann Hoyt Legacy Fund and the Easton Foundations, JOAD Clubs can request fund for items such as target butts, stands, archery equipment, general supplies, and coaching certifications.

 The grant is administered by USA Archery for specific purposes.
 This grant is not a loan.
 Grantees (USA Archery JOAD Clubs) are required to plan programs, submit grant proposals, respond to inquiries, keep scrupulous records of finances and program participants, and produce written reports to the grantor (USA Archery) on finances, program goals and accomplishments.